johnliu55tw/debian-packaging/README.md

 ## Question: The permission of "testing.sh" after installed to /usr/bin

-The permission of the file is 644, but after it's installed to `/usr/bin`, it becomes 755.
-Maybe there are some rules that automatically changed the permission because I want it in `/usr/bin`?
+The file's permission is 644 in the source, but after it's installed to `/usr/bin`, it becomes 755.
+I've tested changing it to install the file to `/etc` and the permission became 644, not 755.
+Maybe some rules automatically changed the permission because I want it in `/usr/bin`?
+I wasn't able to find documents so far.